-You are going to hear Dr Joanne Robinson, the course director of a Language Learning Centre, answering questions from reporters from the student newspaper.
-First look at questions 21 to

-25. As you listen to the. first part of the talk, answer questions 21 to 25
+You are going to hear Dr Joanne Robinson, the course director of a Language Learning Center, answering questions from reporters from the student newspaper.
+First look at questions 21 to 26.
+As you listen to the first part of the talk, answer questions 21 to 26.
+Write no more than three words or numbers for each answer.

-Course Director Welcome to the Language Learning Centre.
+Course Director Welcome to the Language Learning Center.
 I'm Joanne Robinson.
 You must be the reporters from The Examiner.
 Please come in and sit down.

-Cheryl Hello Dr Robinson.
+Cheryl: Hello Dr Robinson.
 Yes, we're from The Examiner.
 I'm Cheryl Perkins and this is Don Klim.
 May I start with a question?
 Did this college really start with Brazilian students?

 Course Director It did.
-The Language Learning Centre was founded in 1985 to look after a group of students from Brazil who wanted to study here, Those twenty students soon grew to 60, and, as you can imagine, we had Q21 severe accommodation problems.
+The language Learning Center was founded in 1985 to look after a group of students from Brazil who wanted to study here.
+Those twenty students soon grew to 60, and, as you can imagine, we had severe accommodation problems.

-Don Somebody said that you were in the old amenities block, right near the engineering school.
+Don: Somebody said you were in the old amenities block, right near the engineering school.

-Course Director They have a good memory!
+Course Director: They have a good memory!
 Yes, we were there, because the university hadn't believed we would expand so quickly.
-The problem wasn't solved until we moved into these new premises in Bancroft House in 1987.
+The problem wasn't solved until we moved into these new premises in Bancroft House in Q21 1987.

-Don When did you start taking students from other countries?
+Don: When did you start taking students from other countries?

-Course Director About 1990.
+Course Director: About 1990.
 We now have students from 13 different countries enrolled, and we expect a large group from Turkey next month.

-Cheryl Yes, we've noticed a lot more advertisements for Turkish restaurants in our advertising section.

-Course Director Well, 40% of our students come from Turkey, by far the largest single national group, and I believe there's been an influx to the rest of the university.
-There are a lot of Turkish students studying Q22 hospitality.
+Cheryl: Yes, we've noticed a lot more advertisements for Turkish restaurants in our advertising section.
+Course Director: Well, Q22 40% of our students come from Turkey, by far the largest Access https://ieltsonlinetests.com for more practices page 15 single national group, and I believe there's been an influx to the rest of the university.
+There are a lot of Turkish students studying hospitality.

-Cheryl Do you offer anything special to the students?

-Course Director Yes, we do.
+Cheryl: Do you offer anything special to the students?
+Course Director: Yes, we do.
 There are several things which make us rather different from other language schools.
 English is certainly not restricted to English for academic purposes here!
 Sometimes we have extra classes for students who have particular courses in mind, and we have just said goodbye to a group of thirty Indonesian students who were preparing for a university course in agriculture.
 They came to us for Q23 English for farming, and they were with us for a long time.
 We miss them!

-Cheryl How long do students usually stay at the Language Learning Centre?
+Cheryl: How long do students usually stay at the Language Learning Center?

-Course Director It varies, so I'll talk about the average.
-Most of our courses last for five weeks, but to make any real progress a student needs to be here for at least three terms, that's fifteen weeks.
-The students do better if they have a little time to settle in at the beginning of the course, and we offer an Q24 orientation course that lasts a week.
+Course Director: It varies, so I'll talk about the average.
+Most of our courses last for five weeks, but to make any real progress a student needs to be here for at least three terms, that's Q24 fifteen weeks.
+The students do better if they have a little time to settle in at the beginning of the course, and we offer an orientation course that lasts a week.
 Most students take it.
 It helps them to settle down, and it gives us plenty of time to test them and place them at the right level.

-Don How many people are in each class?
+Don: How many people are in each class?

-Course Director We sometimes go up to 18, but our average class size is 14 students, and some classes have as few as seven participants.
+Course Director: We sometimes go up to 18, but our Q25 average class size is 14 students, and some classes have as few as seven participants.
 It depends on the needs of the group.

-Cheryl You were saying that you miss your students when they go.
+Cheryl: You were saying that you miss your students when they go.
 How do you attract students?
-I mean, how do they hear about the Language Learning Centre in the first place?
+I mean, how do they hear about the language Learning Center in the first place?